 | Plugins | — | ✓ |

-Choose SwiftShip if you prioritize Onboarding and In-app purchases.
-Choose MakerKit if Auth and Admin Panel are more important to your project.
+Choose SwiftShip if you prioritize In-app purchases and Onboarding.
+Choose MakerKit if Admin Panel and Auth are more important to your project.

 SwiftShip costs $129 and includes 2 features.
 MakerKit costs $299 and includes 7 features.
-SwiftShip uniquely offers Onboarding, In-app purchases.
-MakerKit uniquely offers Auth, Admin Panel, Payments.
+SwiftShip uniquely offers In-app purchases, Onboarding.
+MakerKit uniquely offers Admin Panel, Auth, Blog.

 SwiftShip is cheaper at $129, which is $170 less than MakerKit ($299).

 No, SwiftShip and MakerKit use different tech stacks.
-SwiftShip is built with SwiftUI, while MakerKit uses NextJS, React, Supabase.
+SwiftShip is built with SwiftUI, while MakerKit uses NextJS, React, Remix.

 MakerKit has more features (7 vs 2).
 See the feature matrix above for the full breakdown.

-Choose SwiftShip if you need Onboarding and In-app purchases and prefer its tech stack.
-Choose MakerKit if Auth and Admin Panel are higher priorities.
+Choose SwiftShip if you need In-app purchases and Onboarding and prefer its tech stack.
+Choose MakerKit if Admin Panel and Auth are higher priorities.
 If price is the deciding factor, SwiftShip is $$170 cheaper.